Bringing Family to Brazil: Family Reunion Visa Complete Guide

 • Legal civil union (união estável) recognized by cartório

-• Documented cohabitation for 5+ years (can be reduced if there’s a child together)
+• Documented cohabitation for 5+ years (can be reduced if there is a child together)

-• Must register civil union in court (process called “estabilidade de união estável”)
+• Must register civil union in court (process called “declaratória de união estável”) or by notarial deed at a cartório (escritura pública de união estável)

 • Same proof as marriage: certificate, Portuguese translation

 Why this matters: Brazil legally recognizes civil unions (common-law partnerships), including same-sex unions.
-If you’ve lived with a partner for 5+ years without formal marriage, you can register the union and then sponsor them for visa.
+If you have lived with a partner for 5+ years without formal marriage, you can register the union and then sponsor them for a visa.
+For couples already cohabiting in Brazil, the cartório route is faster and produces a document with the same immigration value as a marriage certificate.

 Timeline: